alema-r/Alessandro-Marcolini-Oniro/docs/yocto-build-system/yocto-project.rst

 |main_project_name| Build Layers
 --------------------------------

-|main_project_name| bases its build setup on Poky, the Yocto Project open source
+|main_project_name| bases its build setup on OE-core and bitbake.
+The main hub
-reference embedded distribution.
-The main hub of layers, is `meta-ohos <https://git.ostc-eu.org/OSTC/meta-ohos/>`_, a collection of layers with different scopes for defining the project's requirements and capabilities.
+of layers, is `oniro <https://git.ostc-eu.org/distro/oniro/>`_, a collection of layers with different scopes for defining the project's requirements and capabilities.

-For example, ``meta-ohos-core`` provides build recipes for defining the core policies of the build infrastructure (`distribution` configuration, images, core packages customization, etc.).
+For example, ``meta-oniro-core`` provides build recipes for defining the core policies of the build infrastructure (`distribution` configuration, images, core packages customization, etc.).

-Another example is ``meta-ohos-staging``, a layer that provides temporary fixes and support for changes that are aimed upstream but have this place until upstream catches up.
+Another example is ``meta-oniro-staging``, a layer that provides temporary fixes and support for changes that are aimed upstream but have this place until upstream catches up.

-For more details of each provided layer of ``meta-ohos``, see the relevant ``README.md`` file at the root of the layer,
+For more details of each provided layer of ``oniro``, see the relevant ``README.md`` file at the root of the layer.

-Besides the ``meta-ohos`` collection of layers, the project is also the home to a set of other build system layers.
-Explore them all in our project `GitLab <https://git.ostc-eu.org/OSTC/OHOS>`_ instance.
+Besides the ``oniro`` collection of layers, the project is also the home to a set of other build system layers.
+Explore them all in our project `GitLab <https://git.ostc-eu.org/distro>`_ instance.

 Additional Documentation